Classics of Mountains and Seas (山海经) is a collection of Chinese mythology, geography and medicine compiled about 3,000 to 2,500 years ago.

 Therefore the genuine cultivation towards total liberation should focus on intangible thoughts (like Chan – the Chinese origin of Japanese Zen) not on the tangible body (like yoga), from knowing your own thoughts, controlling your own thoughts to replacing undesirable thoughts with full conscious comprehension.

-A five-tail creature called Zheng, specialised in preying on man-eating beasts like tigers and leopards.
+A five-tail creature called Zheng, specialized in preying on man-eating beasts like tigers and leopards.

-A single-eye three-tail cat-like creature called Huan, specialised in mimicking the sound of other animals.
+A single-eye three-tail cat-like creature called Huan, specialized in mimicking the sound of other animals.

 COMMENTS FROM MINDS